sachans/pyrpg/README.md

 2. UnZip It
 3. Run the main.py file

-You Can Run It in IDE or Via Python
+You Can Run It in IDE or Via Python Command.

 By Terminal:
 Open terminal and type following